tabarra/txAdmin/docs/dev_notes.md

     - [ ] migrate txConfig.gameFeatures.playerModePtfx
     - [x] implement changelog
     - [x] implement the refreshConfig() stuff
+    - [x] migrate the old uses of refreshConfig to new config watcher
     - [ ] migrate all cfg mutation routes
     - [ ] update `./core/boot/setup.ts` to use `public static ConfigStore.getEmptyConfigFile()`
         - maybe pick hostname as default?